Discover APIs

 All the APIs discovered during onboarding are displayed on the table.

-Attribute Description
+Parameter Description

-API Endpoint The API endpoint column displays the full URL or path of the API that was discovered during the onboarding process.
+API The API endpoint column displays the full URL or path of the API that was discovered during the onboarding process.

 Discovered on This field shows the date and time when the API was discovered